Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: The Expressiveness of the Kundoku Mark System

-As introduced in the previous section, \textbf{Kaeriten} marks the reading order of Chinese characters in Japanese translation.
-Since classical Chinese and Japanese have different syntax, it is meaningful to investigate how many orders of Chinese characters can be expressed by \textbf{Kaeriten} marks. \citet{shimano-2012-permutation} answered this question from the perspective of combinatorics.
-In this section, we abstract the reading process into stack operations and address the same problem from from a computational perspective.
+As introduced in the previous section, \textbf{Kaeriten} marks dictate the reading order of Chinese characters in Japanese translation.
+Since classical Chinese and Japanese have the syntactic divergence, it is crucial to investigate how many permutations of Chinese characters can be expressed by \textbf{Kaeriten} marks.~\citet{shimano-2012-permutation} approached this question from the perspective of combinatorics.
+In this section, we abstract the reading process into stack operations and address the same problem from a computational perspective.
 Based on this abstraction, we implement a pushdown automaton (PDA) that decodes Chinese characters with annotations.